-If you would like to become a member of our Garden Group please give us a call or buy your Season Ticket online or if you would like to become one of our volunteers you can earn your FREE Season Ticket or FREE Garden Club Membershipp after just 50 hours of working in our wonderful castle and or gardens.
+If you would like to become a member of our Garden Group please give us a call or buy your Garden Group Membership online or if you would like to become one of our volunteers you can earn your FREE Season Ticket or FREE Garden Club Membershipp after just 50 hours of working in our wonderful castle and or gardens.

 New members are welcome at any time.
 Please contact the Picton Castle office for details.
 Tel.
 01437751326